- Any → Video — text, image, audio, and video inputs simultaneously → video output in one model

 Interactive diagram available on TechLogStack (link above).

-C2PA (Coalition for Content Provenance and Authenticity — an open technical standard co-developed by Adobe, Microsoft, BBC, Intel, Sony, and others that cryptographically signs digital content at the point of creation with metadata about its origin and modification history, enabling any C2PA-compatible tool to verify whether a piece of content is AI-generated, human-made, or modified from either source) integrates with SynthID to give Gemini Omni-generated videos a verifiable provenance chain.
+C2PA (Coalition for Content Provenance and Authenticity — an open technical standard co-developed by Adobe, Microsoft, BBC, Intel, Sony, and others) cryptographically signs digital content at the point of creation with metadata about its origin and modification history.
 Any C2PA-compatible media player or content verification tool can confirm that a video was generated by Gemini Omni, when it was generated, and (if the user consented) by whom.
-This is the standard that resolves the 'is this real?' question for media at scale — not by restricting AI generation, but by making AI generation verifiable.
+This resolves the "is this real?" question for media at scale — not by restricting AI generation, but by making AI generation verifiable.

 Lessons

-- 01. Training a single model on all modalities simultaneously is architecturally superior to chaining specialized models for tasks that require cross-modal reasoning.
-A chain of models loses the pixel relationships, waveform data, and temporal correlations at every handoff.
+Training a single model on all modalities simultaneously is architecturally superior to chaining specialised models for tasks requiring cross-modal reasoning.
+A chain of models loses pixel relationships, waveform data, and temporal correlations at every handoff.
 A unified model retains them throughout.
 The performance gap between chained and unified architectures grows with the complexity of the cross-modal reasoning required.

-- 03. The conversational editing model changes who can use AI video generation.
-Prompt-and-retry was a specialist workflow — only people fluent in prompt engineering could get good results efficiently.
+The conversational editing model changes who can use AI video generation.
+Prompt-and-retry was a specialist workflow — only people fluent in prompt engineering got good results efficiently.
 Conversational steering, where natural language revisions apply incrementally to a persistent context, is intuitive for anyone who has ever given feedback in a meeting.
-The audience for AI video creation expanded dramatically with this UX shift.

-- 05. Distribution is the moat that model quality cannot easily overcome.
+Distribution is the moat that model quality cannot easily overcome.
 An average model with YouTube Shorts integration reaches 2 billion users on Day 1.
 A superior model without distribution reaches the early-adopter population.
-Google's decision to launch Omni simultaneously in Gemini app and YouTube Shorts rather than as a standalone tool reflects a distribution philosophy: route new AI capabilities through existing products with existing users rather than trying to build a new user acquisition funnel.
+Route new AI capabilities through existing products with existing users — don't build a new acquisition funnel when you don't have to.

 This case is a plain-English retelling of publicly available engineering material.